ddev/ddev/docs/content/index.md

 # Get Started with DDEV

-[DDEV](https://github.com/ddev/ddev) is an open source tool for launching local PHP development environments in minutes.
+[DDEV](https://github.com/ddev/ddev) is an open source tool for launching local web development environments in just minutes.
+It supports PHP, Python (experimental), NodeJS, and any combination of HTML/Javascript.

 These environments can be extended, version controlled, and shared, so you can take advantage of a Docker workflow without Docker experience or bespoke configuration.
 Projects can be changed, powered down, or removed just as easily as they’re started.